Welcome to the News page for the Central Region, which includes the counties of Staffordshire,

 Mrs Lucy Thompson

 Sunday 20 May 2018

-This year’s Open Day is going to be held at the Lickhill Flock, hosted by Kay & Sean Carpenter at Stourport on Severn in Worcestershire.
+This year’s Open Day was held at the Lickhill Flock, hosted by Kay & Sean Carpenter at Stourport on Severn in Worcestershire.

 The Carpenters have been keeping Jacob Sheep for 10 years and have had great success in showing.
 They have 18 Lickhill pedigree Jacob ewes and their daughter’s Serenity Pedigree Flock has 4 breeding ewes.
 They farm 160 acres and as well as Jacobs they lamb a small flock of pedigree Texels, pedigree North Country Cheviots and a commercial flock of mules.

 They also have a herd of pedigree South Devon cattle and some primestock cattle.
 We are looking forward to a fascinating day.
 Please do all come and join us.

 The Central Region will be representing the Jacob Sheep Society at the National Sheep Association at Malvern, which is held in England biannually.
 We will have a stand with some examples of Jacob sheep.
 Please do come and support us.
 It is a very good day and lots to see.

 WORCESTER SHOW & SALE